 Medicinally, cabbage has been said to provide relief from gout, headaches and indigestion.
 Cold cabbage leaves can also be applied to the breasts of a breastfeeding mother to provide relief from engorgement.

 If you’re growing Cabbage this year, here’s what you need to know:

 1-1.5 inches per week

-4 weeks before last frost (Spring) or 6-8 weeks before the first frost (Fall)
+Direct sow 4 weeks before last frost or start seeds indoors 6-8 weeks before last Spring frost.

 Beans, Celery, Cucumbers, Kale, Lettuce, Onions, Potatoes

 Low maintenance.
 Manage pests.

 For more info on using companion plants to manage cabbage pests, check out my post Hillsborough Homesteading’s Long List of Companion Plants.